 From Pistoia by Car or Bus

-The zoo is only about 10 minutes from Pistoia and can be easily reached with your own car or a taxi.
+The zoo is only about 10 minutes from Pistoia and can be easily reached by your own car or a taxi.
 If you’d like to take the bus, catch the 59 from the Pistoia train station.
 The bus takes you to the bus stop right in front of the zoo.

 Parking at the Zoo di Pistoia / Pistoia Zoo